-Clustering (see Diday et al., 1982; Jain and Dubes, 1988; Berkhin, 2002, for more details) is used in order to organise data into clusters in such a way that each cluster consists of households that are similar in term of commodities distribution between themselves and dissimilar to households of other clusters.
+3. Transformation of the data table into a proximity matrix

 Initially, we have to select properly the features (selection of individuals and selection of variables) on which clustering is to be performed so as to encode as much information as possible concerning the task of our interest.
-Depending on the structure of the data table, it may be necessary to standardize some variables before computing the proximity matrix.
-Sometimes, standardization of variables is useful to delete the effects of origin and scale in the measurement of the variables (see Anderberg, 1973; Milligan and Cooper, 1988, for more details).
+Depending on the structure of the data table, it may be necessary to standardise some variables before computing the proximity matrix.